22csnyder/22csnyder.github.io/readme.md

 ### References for Source Code
 - Forked from Matthew Grey's Excellent personal [page](https://himatt.com)
-- Credit originally to the template from [academicpages](https://academicpages.github.io/) on which both are based
+- That project was forked from [academicpages](https://academicpages.github.io/) on which both are based
 <!-- - Optimised for efficient [PageSpeed Insights benchmarks](https://developers.google.com/speed/pagespeed/insights/?url=himatt.com) (still more to do in this space) -->
 <!-- - No Jekyll plugin dependancies (previously used Bourbon and Neat, now uses CSS Grid and CSS Custom properties) -->
 <!-- - Continuously deployed using Netlify -->